 Sometimes MASH social workers and police will want to see a child on the day of referral to ensure that they are safe to go home.
-In such cases, they will ask you to keep the child in school until the visit has taken place.
+In such cases, they will ask school staff to keep the child in school until the visit has taken place.
 This is because it can take time to organise the visit with an available social worker and/or police officer, sometimes families will be asked to wait at school before a child is released to them, and they may be asked not to see their child during this time.
 This can be stressful and uncomfortable for both schools and families and sometimes all are kept at school until late in the evening.
-School should prepare families for the length of time this process can take and treat them with compassion and understanding and make every attempt to facilitate this difficult process.
+Staff should prepare families for the length of time this process can take and treat them with compassion and understanding, making every attempt to facilitate this difficult process.

 Schools do not have powers to prevent a child from leaving their school when a parent arrives.
-As such, if a parent refuses to comply with the request for their child to remain in school until a professional can speak to them, the school should inform the parent that they will be alerting emergency services.
-The school should then inform the social worker and police immediately.
+As such, if a parent refuses to comply with the request for their child to remain in school until a professional can speak to them, school staff will inform the parent that they will be alerting emergency services.
+The school should then inform the social worker and police immediately, this may involve dialling 999 in circumstances where imminent concerns are noted, eg. parent / carer under the influence of alcohol or other substances.

-Support for pupils, families and staff
+Support for pupils, families, and staff